ahtohbi4/express-routes-dispatcher/README.md

 #### _\<route name\>_

 String.
-Should be unique, otherwise a last declared route with the same name will override earlier ones.
+Should be unique, otherwise, a last declared route with the same name will override earlier ones.

 #### path